Alfortville

 Alfortville ([alfɔʁvil]) is a commune in the Val-de-Marne department in the southeastern suburbs of Paris, France.
 It is located 7.6 km from the center of Paris.
+It is one of the 13 communes in the intercommunality of Métropole du Grand Paris.
+It is also further divided into 15 neighborhoods.

 History

-The commune of Alfortville was created on 1 April 1885 from part of the commune of Maisons-Alfort.
+In 1885, 40% of the territory of Maisons-Alfort was split off and became the commune of Alfortville.

+The Hôtel de Ville was completed in 1887.